emccorson/onsenguide/GUIDE.md

 ##### 1. Monaca CLI & Debugger (Recommended)

 Monaca CLI is a command line tool for developing mobile and web apps.
-It can be used with Monaca Debugger, which is a mobile app that allows you to easily run your project on a mobile device from your local computer.
+It can be used with Monaca Debugger, a mobile app that allows you to easily run your project on a mobile device from your local computer.
 Using these tools requires you to sign up for a free Monaca account.

 Install node and npm, then run `npm install -g monaca` to install Monaca CLI.
 Run `monaca login`, then create a new project with:

      monaca create tutorial --template onsenui-v2-js-minimum

-To debug the project, install Monaca Debugger from the app store, then on Monaca CLI, run:
+To debug the project, install Monaca Debugger from the app store, then run:

      monaca debug